8. The William C. SCHOTT FAMILY

 Inside the Brewery (Plant No. 1)

-Numerous changes needed to be made to the brewery, even after improvements were made by the previous owners.
+Numerous changes needed to be made to the brewery, even after improvements were made by the Vorhees group.
 Photos of the brewery operation shortly after the Schott Brothers acquired the brewery are shown below.
-From left to right, top down, the photos include; 1) a man adding ingredients into the brew kettle, 2) a chemist evaluating the ingredients for the beer, 3) fermentation tanks, 4) the process of skimming the fermentation tanks, 4) possibly the brewmaster, Albert Gruner, inspecting the beer at the lauter tub, 5) the refrigeration equipment, 6) the coal fired steam boilers, 7) the panel controlling the flow of beer, 8) the Racking Room for filling kegs of beer and 9) the bottling department.
+From left to right, top down, the photos include; 1) a man adding ingredients into the brew kettle, 2) a chemist evaluating the ingredients for the beer, 3) fermentation tanks, 4) the process of skimming the fermentation tanks, 4) a man - possibly the brewmaster, Albert Gruner - inspecting the beer at the lauter tub, 5) the refrigeration equipment, 6) the coal fired steam boilers, 7) the panel controlling the flow of beer, 8) the Racking Room for filling kegs of beer and 9) the bottling department.

 1940s.
 Most of these photos are from an album entitled Photographs of the Bavarian Brewery from the 1940s, which is part of the Schott Collection in the Behringer - Crawford museum.

 In their efforts to be profitable and keep up with the demand for Bavarian's Old Style Beer, the brewery took various measures.
 Shortly after WWII, the company began a modernization program to purchase and install new equipment, increasing production capacity and making operations more efficient and economical.
 To achieve this, the Board approved expenditures of $150,000 in June of 1947 to replace the boilers and sundries brew house equipment.
 Below are photos of work being done in the Brew House, taken in November, 1947.